terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

         Under DNS provider select your configured DNS provider instance.
         Click on Select domains, check the subdomain and click on Done.
       ```
-    * Click Next.
+    * Click `Next`.
-    * Review your selections and click on Add.
+    * Review your selections and click on `Add`.
-    Create Pub certs using secret manager and DNS provider as CIS

-5. Download the certificates in Secrets Manager.
+6. Download the certificates in Secrets Manager.
 It has `<cert_name>.key` and `<cert_name>.pem` file.

-6. Create secrets in OpenShift using the downloaded certificates.
+7. Create secrets in OpenShift using the downloaded certificates.
    ```
    oc project openshift-ingress
    oc create secret tls <secret_name> --cert=<path_of_pem_file> --key=<path_of_key_file>
    ```

-7. Create ingress for the endpoint using CIS CNAME as host and tls secret generated in previous step.
+8. Create ingress for the endpoint using CIS CNAME as host and tls secret generated in previous step.
    ```
    apiVersion: networking.k8s.io/v1
    kind: Ingress